A unified approach to structural limits, and limits of graphs with bounded tree-depth: Convergence, Old and New

 \begin{proposition} The metric space of countable graphs (up to elementary equivalence) with ultrametric ${\rm dist}_0$ is compact. \end{proposition} \begin{proof} This is a direct consequence of the compactness theorem for first-order logic (a theory has a model if and only if every finite subset of it has a model) and of the downward L\"owenheim-Skolem theorem (if a theory has a model and the language is countable then the theory has a countable model). \myqed\end{proof}

 Note that not every countable graph is (up to elementary equivalence) the limit of a sequence of finite graphs.
-A graph $G$ that is a limit of a sequence finite graphs is said to have the {\em finite model property}, as such a graph is characterized by the property that every finite set of sentences satisfied by $G$ has a finite model (what does not imply that $G$ is elementarily equivalent to a finite graph).
+A graph $G$ that is a limit of a sequence finite graphs is said to have the {\em finite model property}, as such a graph is characterized by the property that every finite set of sentences satisfied by $G$ has a finite model (which does not imply that $G$ is elementarily equivalent to a finite graph).
+As proved by Trakhtenbrot \cite{Trakhtenbrot1950} the set of finitely satisfiable sentences is not decidable and deciding wether a given theory has a finite model is usually an extremely difficult problem (see for instance Example~\ref{ex:triangle_free}).

 \begin{example} A {\em ray} is not an elementary limit of finite graphs as it contains exactly one vertex of degree $1$ and all the other vertices have degree $2$, what can be expressed in first-order logic but is satisfied by no finite graph.
 However, the union of two rays is an elementary limit from the sequence $(P_n)_{n\in\bbbn}$ of paths of order $n$. \end{example}